RahulRJB/Obsidian-RJB/My Vault/Notes/raise.md

 # Content:

-`raise` command in Python with a comprehensive breakdown and several examples to help you understand how it works.

 The `raise` command is used to deliberately trigger (or "throw") an exception in your code.
 It's like sending up a signal that something unexpected or error-like has happened, which allows you to handle that situation in a controlled manner.

 Let's break this down with some progressively more complex examples: